 The bill amends Section 50-222 of the Idaho Code to revise the provisions regarding annexation by cities.
 It emphasizes the importance of landowner consent in the annexation process, defining "consent" as a written agreement from the landowner that must be recorded to be binding.
 The bill outlines the requirements for annexation, including the need for public notification, a written annexation plan, and public hearings.
-It also specifies that landowners representing a significant portion of the area proposed for annexation must provide voluntary consent.
-Additionally, the bill introduces new provisions that protect landowners who do not consent to annexation, allowing them to maintain their existing water and wastewater systems without being required to use city services.
+It also introduces new provisions that protect landowners who do not consent to annexation, allowing them to maintain their existing water and wastewater systems without being required to use city services, with the city covering any related costs.

-Furthermore, the bill includes several exceptions to the annexation requirements, such as provisions for annexing enclaved lands and municipally owned airports.
-It also establishes judicial review procedures for city-initiated annexations, ensuring that affected individuals can appeal decisions within a specified timeframe.
-The new regulations will take effect on July 1, 2025, and will apply to annexations occurring on or after that date, while not affecting any prior annexations or consents obtained under previous laws.
+Additionally, the bill includes several exceptions to the annexation requirements, such as provisions for annexing enclaved lands and lands associated with airports or recreational areas.
+It establishes a judicial review process for city-initiated annexations and clarifies that the new regulations will apply to annexations occurring on or after July 1, 2024, without affecting previously obtained consents or annexations.
+The bill declares an emergency, making it effective from July 1, 2025.

 Statutes affected: